 A plate with dolmadakia, and a bowl of yogurt sauce.
 Fresh dill leaves at the from, a cloth napkin and utensils at the back.

-Side dishes for dolmadakia
+Side dishes to try with dolmadakia

 • Eggplant fritters – These flavorful fritters have a natural sweetness and would add some variety to the meal.